If you need funds for

 The 45 Day Limit

-You have 45 days from the date you sell the relinquished property to identify potential replacement properties.
+You have 45 days from selling the relinquished property to identify potential replacement properties.

-The IRS stipulates that the identification of these properties must be made in writing and be signed and delivered to a person involved in the exchange.
+The IRS stipulates that these properties must be identified in writing, signed, and delivered to a person involved in the exchange.

 Either the seller of the replacement property or a qualified intermediary would qualify.

-Your real estate agent, accountant or lawyer are not qualified intermediaries.
+Your real estate agent, accountant, or lawyer is not a qualified intermediary.

-There is a 180 day limit to complete the exchange.
-At this time the second replacement property must be completely purchased and received and the exchange completed no later than 180 days after the sale of the relinquished property.
+The exchange must be completed within 180 days of the sale of the relinquished property.
+At this time, the second replacement property must be completely purchased and received, and the exchange must be completed no later than 180 days after that.

 Who Can Do a 1031 Exchange?